kanasimi/wikiapi/README.md

 	});
 })();

 // parse wiki page (The parser is more powerful than the example.
-Please refer to [Wikitext parser examples](https://kanasimi.github.io/CeJS/application/net/wiki/parser.html))
+Please refer to link of wikitext parser examples showing in "Features" section.)
 (async () => {
 	// Usage with other language
 	const zhwiki = new Wikiapi('zh');